solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/ssl.proto.sk.md

 ### UpstreamSslConfig

-SslConfig contains the options necessary to configure a virtual host or listener to use TLS
+SslConfig contains the options necessary to configure an upstream to use TLS origination

 ```yaml
 "secretRef": .core.solo.io.ResourceRef